AI Conversations | Getting Started

 // Chat history (requires IMessageStore)var history = await aiService.GetChatHistory(limit: 50);await aiService.ClearChatHistory();

-// Acknowledgement modesaiService.Acknowledgement = AiAcknowledgement.Full; // Read response aloudaiService.Acknowledgement = AiAcknowledgement.LessWordy; // Concise TTSaiService.Acknowledgement = AiAcknowledgement.AudioBlip; // Sound effects onlyaiService.Acknowledgement = AiAcknowledgement.None; // SilentPlatform Permissions
+// Acknowledgement modesaiService.Acknowledgement = AiAcknowledgement.Full; // Read response aloudaiService.Acknowledgement = AiAcknowledgement.LessWordy; // Concise TTSaiService.Acknowledgement = AiAcknowledgement.AudioBlip; // Sound effects onlyaiService.Acknowledgement = AiAcknowledgement.None; // SilentPlatform Notes

 Section titled “Platform Permissions”Since AI Conversations uses Shiny.Speech for voice features, you must declare speech and microphone permissions.